-Learn how to add and scalar-multiply vectors in both algebraically and geometrically.
+- Learn how to add and scale vectors in both algebraically and geometrically.

-We have been drawing points of as dots in the line, plane, space, etc. We can also draw them as arrows.
-Since we have two geometric interpretations in mind, in what follows we will call an ordered list of real numbers an element of
+We have been drawing points in as dots in the line, plane, space, etc. We can also draw them as arrows.
+Since we have two geometric interpretations in mind, we now discuss the relationship between the two points of view.

-A vector is an element of drawn as an arrow.
+A vector is a point in drawn as an arrow.

 The difference is purely psychological: points and vectors are both just lists of numbers.

-When we think of an element of as a vector, we will usually write it vertically, like a matrix with one column:
+When we think of a point in as a vector, we will usually write it vertically, like a matrix with one column: